BROOKE SNOW THE PODCAST – Episode 4

 The Lord had been watching out for us!
 Very literally.
 I felt like the Lord was telling me, Don’t waste your energy being mad at whoever stole your wallet.
 You can’t.
 I already made it up to you.

 A couple days later, the friend had to cancel.
 Something else came up.
 And I felt that same sting that I’d felt when my wallet was stolen.
 Sad that the children couldn’t have the anticipated day-trip, for sure.
-But probably the dominant emotion was frustration hat I didn’t get a break – I didn’t get a chance to do the things that I needed to do.
+But probably the dominant emotion was frustration that I didn’t get a break – I didn’t get a chance to do the things that I needed to do.
 I was truly overwhelmed.
-I had to close the door to my room for a bit.
-Ha ha.
-But I didn’t cry.
-I’m improving, right?
+I had to close the door to my room for a bit, and have a moment.

 Let me tell you this.
 Not even an hour after the text cancelling the day-trip, I got a text from another friend.
 “When can I take the children?”
 And she did.
 Twice.